SyncFab (MFG) 1-Day Trading Volume Tops $11,428.00

-SyncFab (CURRENCY:MFG) traded flat against the U.S. dollar during the 24-hour period ending at 19:00 PM ET on January 23rd.
-SyncFab has a total market capitalization of $2.32 million and $11,428.00 worth of SyncFab was traded on exchanges in the last 24 hours.
-One SyncFab coin can currently be bought for approximately $0.0088 or 0.00000031 BTC on exchanges.
-Over the last week, SyncFab has traded flat against the U.S. dollar.
+SyncFab (CURRENCY:MFG) traded flat against the dollar during the twenty-four hour period ending at 13:00 PM Eastern on January 26th.
+SyncFab has a total market capitalization of $2.32 million and approximately $11,428.00 worth of SyncFab was traded on exchanges in the last 24 hours.
+One SyncFab coin can currently be bought for $0.0088 or 0.00000031 BTC on exchanges.
+In the last week, SyncFab has traded flat against the dollar.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.